 We think it’d make a great breakfast or brunch, but you could have it for lunch or dinner too.

-You can substitute other tomato sauces to change the flavor/leave out the bacon (or add your own bacon if you don’t have bacon sauce handy).
+We used a caramelized onion, bacon & merlot tomato pasta sauce, but you can substitute other tomato sauces to change the flavor/leave out the bacon (or add your own bacon if you don’t have bacon sauce handy).

 Drink Pairing: Mimosa